Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Tables

-   The overall layout can be adapted using the following classes:
+   The layout can be adapted using:
    ``compact``, ``compact-cells``, ``no-table-borders``, ``no-inner-borders``, ``no-column-borders``

    .. rubric:: On-hover Highlighting

-   To make tables easier to present two highlighting modes are available:
+   To make tables easier to present, two highlighting modes are available:

    ``highlight-line-on-hover`` (always usable)